Theory-of-Everything/genpass/README.md

 - `GNU make`
 - `g++`

-If you have gnu make simply run 'make' and it should spit out a binary 'genpass'
+If you have gnu make simply run `make` and it should spit out a binary `genpass`